-Frogger for iPhone review
+Frogger for iPhone full review

 Man oh man, do I love Frogger.
 My affection for the classic arcade came runs deep, and I’ve long been a purist: I don’t like knock-offs that star other critters; I want to guide a frog, across a well-travelled highway, onto floating logs and swimming turtles, and finally to its perfectly-frog-sized home.

 You can imagine my cautious optimism when I spotted an official Frogger game - £1.19, from Konami Digital Entertainment - in the App Store.

 And indeed, that cautious optimism turned to true delight once I installed Frogger.
 Even as it embraces the perks of the multi-touch era, Frogger for iPhone remains true to its roots.